Blue-SeaBird/JetPlusPlus/README.md

 ## Features

 - **Modular Routing**: Easily define routes with callback functions, making it simple to handle various endpoints in your application.
-- **Container Support**: JetPlusPlus now supports containers to restrict access to specified hosts, enhancing security for your API.
+- **Container Support**: JetPlusPlus supports proxy containers to restrict access to specified hosts, enhancing security for your API.
 - **JSON Response Handling**: The framework provides built-in support for handling JSON responses, making it convenient to work with JSON data in your API.